mfuellbier/ec2-proxies/README.md

-# ec2-proxies
+# ec2-proxy
 Use EC2 instances as SOCKS proxies.

-This script uses default AWS credentials to run a specified number of EC2 instances and opens local SOCKS proxy ports which tunnel the the traffic though SSH to the EC2 instances.
+This script uses default AWS credentials to run a specified number of EC2 instances and opens local SOCKS proxy ports which tunnel the the traffic by SSH through the EC2 instances to the internet.

 As default t2.micro instances will be ran since these are included in the free tier of AWS.

+## Preparation
 An SSH keyset must be created in the AWS management console and saved locally in `~/.ssh`.
 The name of the SSH key must be refered by the argument `-k`.
 All other arguments are optional.

+AWS API keys with privileges to run and terminate EC2 instances must be saved in `~/.aws/credentials`.

+`pip install -r requirements.txt` installs missing libraries.

+## Description

 `aws-proxies.py start -k name-ssh` starts one t2.micro instance, connects to it via SSH and opens a SOCKS proxy on Port 9000.